 - applying detergent and cleaning solutions

-The DeWalt DXPW4440's triplex pump, powered by a powerful 389 cc (11.7 hp) engine, can provide a pressure of up to 4400 PSI (approximately 73 times more than a standard garden hose) and a flow of up to 4 GPM (CETA-certified values).
+The DeWalt DXPW4440's triplex pump, powered by an impressive 389cc (11.7 hp) engine, can provide a pressure of up to 4400 PSI (approximately 73 times more than a standard garden hose) and a flow of up to 4 GPM (CETA-certified values).
 The DeWalt DXPW4440 thus has a cleaning power of 17600 Cleaning Units.

-This gas-powered pressure washer’s Honda GX390 engine is started by a traditional pull-start mechanism.
+The Honda GX390 engine of this gas-powered pressure washer gets started by a classic pull-start mechanism.

-Gasoline storage is facilitated by a fuel tank with a maximum capacity of 1.6 gallon.
+Gasoline is stored in a fuel tank with a maximum capacity of 1.6 gallon.

 Design & Handling

 The wheelbarrow design of the DeWalt DXPW4440 grants mobility and stability to the unit.
-The robust and sturdy welded steel frame offers longevity to the assembly.
+Its sturdy welded steel frame provides longevity to the assembly.
 The handle adds to the DXPW4440 convenience of transport.

-The unit's weight of 139 lbs renders its carrying and transportation challenging, as it is far from lightweight.
-The major reasons for its heavy weight are its 389 cc Honda GX390 engine, the triplex pump and welded steel frame.
-However, its two 13" pneumatic wheels play an important part in its maneuverability, as they allow for a smooth manipulation on the job.
+The device weighs 139 lbs and thus, is far from lightweight.
+Transporting and manually lifting it may therefore pose a challenge.
+The main contributors to its weight are its 389cc Honda GX390 engine, the triplex pump and welded steel frame.
+However, the unit is manipulated smoothly thanks to its two 13" pneumatic wheels, which play a key role in its maneuverability.

 The DeWalt DXPW4440 comes with a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, which are detailed below.

-- Pressure hose: Using a set of convenient hooks, the included 50 ft ⌀3/8" high-pressure hose can be easily stored on the unit when it is not running.
+- Pressure hose: The included 50 ft ⌀3/8" high-pressure hose can be neatly stored on the unit when idle thanks to a set of convenient hooks.

 - Spray gun and wand: Both the classic ergonomic spray gun and its wand may be conveniently stored in a side hook.
 The gun features a rotating auxiliary side handle to further improve the comfort of both left and right-handed users.